Vesec/ICT223-Dashboard/README.md

 ## Data.py ##

 Retrieves the values from a defined list of functions, the main modules used are SeneHat and os.

+## Targets.py ##

+Stores the API Url's and Keys to be used by Data.py when sending JSON RPC Responses to the intended target destination.